The Inner Ecology of Leadership

 You’ll learn how to:

-• Engage systemic shadow without burning out or reproducing harmful patterns
+• Engage systemic shadow without burning out or reproducing the very patterns you’re working to change

 Who Is This For?